 - First 3 pints of blood per year (for approved procedures)

 - Foreign travel emergency care at 80% (up to plan limits)

-As previously noted, Plan F is being phased out starting in 2020.
-However, if you are already enrolled before 2020, you can keep your same coverage.
+As previously noted, Plan F was phased out starting in 2020.
+However, if you were already enrolled before 2020, you can keep your same coverage.

 Medigap Plan G